Lesson Proportions

 The unknown mean of the proportion is equal to the product of extremes divided by the known mean.

-Using proportions to solve word problems and
+- Using proportions to solve word problems

-Using proportions to solve word problems in Physics and
+- Using proportions to solve Chemistry problems

-This lesson has been accessed 486 times.
+This lesson has been accessed 8385 times.